radix/sureberus/README.md

 ## Schema selection based on dict keys

-Often types when `anyof` (or similar rules) are used, what we really want to do is *select* a schema based on dict keys.
+Often times when `anyof` or `oneof` are used, what we really want to do is *select* a schema based on dict keys.

 There are two options for this: